aksommerville/zerosigma/README.md

 - - Reviewed a little closer and yes, it does seem to be noticeably eccentric at least half the time.
 - - We were selecting a color based on all available colors, regardless of how many remain.
 Easy change to pick among the total remaining *flowers* rather than *colors*.
 - [x] I must have messed up the RNG again.
 Ran out of pink flowers in the third episode. ...forgot to decrement the counters, duh
-- [ ] Playing around fast, I ended up one pixel above the ground on a platform, on map:1.
+- [x] Playing around fast, I ended up one pixel above the ground on a platform, on map:1.
 Unclear how.
 Jump power did not reset until I walked off the platform.
 - - Happens pretty reliably if you climb onto a ladder from the ground, then climb it back down all the way.
 Main symptom is you won't be allowed to pick flowers.
+- - Need to cheat `graviting` back on as you exit a ladder.
+Huh, seems like I was just always hopping off ladders above the ground.